 What do your customers want?
 What is your product lacking that they need?

-To find the answers, look to customer diary studies – a tool used in qualitative research to understand users’ behaviors and experiences.
+To find the answers, look to customer diary studies – a tool used in qualitative research to understand users’ behaviors and experiences over time.
 And when it comes to planning your product strategy?
 A dark horse.

 The best way to fuel your product roadmap is to let your customers lead the way.